 The French vegetable market

-As for vegetables, tomatoes turn out to be the most popular with French consumers, with an average of 14 kg eaten per household per year.
-Carrots arrive in second place with an average of 9 kg, followed by chicory (6 kg).
-Arriving level in next place and weighing in at 5 kg are lettuce, courgettes and onions.
+As for vegetables, tomatoes turn out to be the most popular with French consumers, with an average of 13.3 kg eaten per household per year.
+Carrots arrive in second place with an average of 9 kg, followed by courgettes (5.5 kg), an almost identical quantity to lettuce and onions.

 Contrary to fruit, the French prefer eating vegetables cooked.
 Raw vegetables are mainly eating during the summer, whilst soups are gaining in popularity during the autumn and winter.